yaaminiv/yaaminiv.github.io/_posts/2019-03-18-DML-Analysis-Part29.md

 I had lots of `awk` and bash coding issues today BUT I FIGURED MOST OF THEM OUT MYSELF!
 Just in time to go on vacation and lose all of my hard-earned coding prowess.

-### Going forward
+### Going forward (updated 2019-03-19)

+These are the things I'll tackle after I get back from vacation:

 1. Conduct a proportion test for DML locations
+2. Visualize proportion test results
-2. Update paper methods and results
+3. Update paper methods and results
-3. Work through gene-level analysis
-4. Figure out what's going on with DMR
+4. Figure out what's going on with the gene background
-5. Figure out what's going on with the gene background
+5. Figure out what's going on with DMR
+6. Work through gene-level analysis

 {% if page.comments %}